Stillwater, Oklahoma: Economy

-Stillwater is home to a diverse mix of business and industry, from manufacturing to advanced technology.
+Stillwater is home to a diverse mix of businesses and industries, from manufacturing to advanced technology.
 Among its export industries are printing and publishing, floor covering, wire products, software, food and kindred products, and research.
 Stillwater has the following economic clusters: aerospace, agribusiness, biotechnology, optoelectronics, printing and publishing, software and standard manufacturing.

-Oklahoma State University plays a significant part of Stillwater's overall economy with more than 20,000 students, 5,500 personnel and a focus on research and technology.
+Oklahoma State University plays a significant part in Stillwater's overall economy with more than 20,000 students, 5,500 personnel, and a focus on research and technology.

 According to the Chamber of Commerce webpage, "Existing Industries", top employers in Stillwater are as follows:

-Stillwater has a number of distinct shopping and entertainment areas.
-Downtown Stillwater is a business improvement district with Main Street as its primary thoroughfare.
-It is bounded by Duncan Street to the west, Lowry Street to the east, and 4th Avenue to the north; it gradually narrows to 15th Avenue to the south.

-The Strip on Washington Street features small shops, restaurants and live music.
-It is adjacent to Oklahoma State University where University Avenue and Washington Street intersect.
-A few blocks east is Campus Corner on Knoblock Street that features unique shops and restaurants, including the original home to Hideaway Pizza.

 Education

-Oklahoma State University – Stillwater is listed by the Princeton Review as one of 120 “Best Western Colleges” for 2014, and as one of 75 "Best Value Colleges – Public" for 2013.
-The university has one of the highest rated veterinarian programs in the United States.
-It is ranked by U.S. News & World Report No. 73 among "Top Public Schools: National Universities" and No. 142 among all National Universities for 2014.
+Oklahoma State University – Stillwater is located in Stillwater.

 In 2003, Northern Oklahoma College added a campus in Stillwater.
 Applicants who do not meet Oklahoma State University admission requirements may attend the NOC-OSU Gateway Program held on the campus.

 Stillwater is home to the Meridian Technology Center and also the state agency that oversees career technology schools in Oklahoma, the Oklahoma Department of Career and Technology Education.

-Stillwater Public Schools is the city's only public school district.
+Stillwater Public Schools covers almost all of the territory in the city limits, and this territory includes all residential areas of the city.
 There are more than 5,400 students enrolled in the district.
-The district includes Highland Park, Richmond, Sangre Ridge, Skyline, Westwood and Will Rogers elementary schools; Stillwater High School; Lincoln Academy (Alternative Education); Stillwater Middle School; and Stillwater Junior High.
+The district includes Highland Park, Richmond, Sangre Ridge, Skyline, Westwood, and Will Rogers elementary schools; Stillwater High School; Lincoln Academy (Alternative Education); Stillwater Middle School; and Stillwater Junior High.

+A small piece of the city limits is in the Morrison Public Schools school district; this piece is occupied by airport property.